 Do I need planning permission for an orangery?

-Firstly, it’s important to note you can build a single-storey extension without needing planning permission as long as you stay within these parameters:
+An orangery is classed as a single-story extension as it is essentially a mix between a conservatory and a full home extension.
+It’s important to note you can build a single-storey extension without needing planning permission as long as you stay within these parameters:

 - The extension does not sit forward of the principal elevation

 - Materials should be similar to the original structure

 - Where it is within 2m of any boundary, the eaves cannot be higher than 3m, and no more than 4m in height otherwise

 - Side extensions: The width of the extension must not be greater than half the width of the original

 - Side extensions are not permitted on Article 1(5) Land (e.g. Conservation areas and AONB)

 - Rear extensions: No more than 8m in depth (detached house) or 6m in depth (semi-detached/terrace)